Yurich84/laravel-vue-spa-skeleton/README.md

 <img height="80" src="https://cdn.worldvectorlogo.com/logos/element-ui-1.svg">
 </p>

-#### Basement for a large modular SPA, using Laravel, Vue, ElementUI, Bootstrap.
+#### This is a basement for a large modular SPA, that utilises Laravel, Vue, ElementUI, Bootstrap.
-#### With a CRUD generator in the form of an standalone module on the frontend and backend.
+#### CRUD generator is integrated in project in the form of a standalone module on the frontend and backend.

 <p align="center">
     <img width="100%" src="https://i.imgur.com/VNa5jOg.png" >
 </p>

-This is a template for a medium to large project that:
+The main goals of the project are:
-- will help to avoid hard cohesion between modules
+- to avoid hard cohesion between modules
-- will be understandable for an inexperienced programmer
+- to form the basis for writing clean code
-- helps to avoid code duplication
+- to be easy to expand
-- will be easy to expand
+- to avoid code duplication
-- reduce the start time of the project
+- to reduce the start time of the project
-- reduce the time of project support and code navigation
+- to reduce the time of project support and code navigation
-- lays the foundation for writing clean code
+- to be understandable for an inexperienced programmer

 ## Extensions